 In the discussion below, we refer to this group of executives as the "named executive officers" or "NEOs," which includes the "executive officers" for whom disclosure is required under the applicable rules of the SEC.
-The remainder of this section provides a general summary of our compensation policies and practices and discusses the aggregate compensation we paid to our named executive officers in fiscal 2019 and fiscal 2020.
-As a smaller reporting company, we are not required to provide a "Compensation Discussion and Analysis" as required under Item 402 of Regulation S-K.
+The remainder of this section provides a general summary of our compensation policies and practices and discusses the aggregate compensation we paid to our named executive officers in fiscal 2018 and fiscal 2019.
+Pursuant to the JOBS Act, as an emerging growth company, we are not required to provide a "Compensation Discussion and Analysis" as required under Item 402 of Regulation S-K.